From Harlem to Hanoi: Dr. King and the Vietnam War

 Martin Luther King was killed on April 4, 1968, exactly one year after his speech against Vietnam from Riverside Church.
 Among many memorials to King is the one pictured above, by William Tarr, which opened in 1974.
 It stands in front of what is now the Martin Luther King, Jr. Educational Campus in the Lincoln Square neighborhood of Manhattan, not too far from where the 1967 antiwar march set off from Central Park.

-Learn more about New York’s role in the civil rights movement and activism surrounding the Vietnam War in the Museum’s ongoing exhibition Activist New York.
+Visit King in New York (open January 13–June 1, 2018), which reveals a lesser-known side of King’s work and demonstrates the importance of New York City in the national civil rights movement.
+And learn more about New York’s role in the civil rights movement and activism surrounding the Vietnam War in the Museum’s ongoing exhibition Activist New York.